Talking Behaviour With Dr Jo From Pet Behaviour Vet

 And we look at the cat’s preferences and aversions and we try and work with the cat to work out what they like or don’t like about the litter tray and why they’re not using it.

-Whereas if it’s an anxiety related problem which might be manifest as spraying on vertical surfaces then certainly we need to deal with that in a completely different way.
+Whereas if it’s an anxiety-related problem that might manifest as spraying on vertical surfaces then certainly we need to deal with that in a completely different way.

 Anxiety is not a training problem it is a mental problem and we need to attack that from a different angle.